Wilbert Hart: Other work

 Wilbert Hart also worked as a songwriter for other acts while he was active with the Delfonics.
 In 1970, he wrote and produced three songs for the vocal group Honey & The Bees on their debut album Love.
 After the original Delfonics disbanded, Hart remained active as a songwriter and producer.
 In 1977, he contributed to the album This Is Your Life by Norman Connors, and wrote a song under the pseudonym A. Hakeem Waheed.

 Hart appeared with his own group on The Arsenio Hall Show in 1989.
 In 1994 he contributed songwriting and production to the album Break of Dawn by rappers Rob Base and DJ E-Z Rock.

 In 1995, Hart and the other original members of The Delfonics were inducted into the Philadelphia Walk of Fame.
 In 1999 Hart released the solo album Hold on for Love on his own label, Mother Earth Records.
 In 2005 he released the album Fonic Zone which included a contribution from rapper Rick Ross.

 In 1997 the song "Hey!
 Love", by The Delfonics and written by Hart, was sampled by The Notorious B.I.G. on the successful album Life After Death.
 In 2018, the Album was RIAA certified 11 times platinum.

 In 2013, Hart was featured in "The Story of The Delfonics", an episode of Unsung on TVOne.
 He was also featured in the 2018 documentary film Mr. Soul! about broadcasting personality and TV/theater producer Ellis Haizlip.

 On July 14, 2022, Hart's brother William Hart (Co-founder and lead singer of The Delfonics) died after suffering complications during surgery.

 As of October 2022, Hart, the only surviving member of The Delfonics, continues to perform and tour with his modern group under the name Wil Hart of The Original Delfonics.

 Personal life

 Wilbert Hart married his wife Sheila in 1966.
-They have 12 children, 34 grandchildren, 9 great grandchildren and 2 great-great grandchildren.
+They have 12 children, 41 grandchildren, and 12 great grandchildren.
 He currently resides in Willingboro, New Jersey.